What is a Delegate and how do I become one?

 Why do delegates matter?

 The primary purpose of delegates is to vote on a party’s candidate for primary and general elections.
-If one candidate receives a majority of the delegate votes at a party convention (60% for Republican delegates, 2/3 of the quorum for Democratic delegates), they can bypass the primary and go straight to a general election.
-If no candidate receives 60%, then the top two candidates will go to a primary election.
+If one candidate receives a majority of the delegate votes at a party convention (60% for Republican delegates, 2/3 of the quorum for Democratic delegates), they can bypass the primary and go straight to a general election, unless there is a candidate who has qualified by collecting enough signatures to be added to the ballot.
+If no candidate receives 60% of the votes at a party convention, then the top two candidates will go to a primary election.

 In the supermajority state of Utah, Republican nominees in conservative districts are almost certain to win the general election.
 In areas with a strong Democratic majority, Democratic candidates are almost certain to win the general election.
 That means that sometimes only a small number of people in Utah, the delegates, choose the person who will become the elected officials in most precincts.
 The delegate’s role is therefore extremely important.
 Because of the caucus/convention process, elected officials know they must be accountable to their delegates — in some cases even more than to the constituents of their district.